Jotrorox/jasm/editor-support/vscode/README.md

 # jasm-support

-Currently just a basic extension providing syntax hightlighting for jasm
+Currently just a basic extension providing syntax hightlighting and snippets for jasm